Understanding the Different Types of CopyPress Blog Styles

 This blog style has a specific event or activity that the blog article is building up or staging.
 The supporting sections should discuss the event or provide context to the concluding point.
 Remember to:

-• Use numbers and/or dates in the subheadings
+• Use numbers or dates in the subheadings

-• Show when, how, and/or why something happened
+• Show when, how, and why something happened

 Graphic Focused